filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

     - `RegisteredSealProof::FeatureNIStackedDrgWindow32GiBV1_2`
     - `RegisteredSealProof::FeatureNIStackedDrgWindow64GiBV1_2`
 - Related constants
-    - `NI_porep_min_challenges` set to 2253.
-That’s the theoretical minimum number for 128 bits of security, for practical reasons the number of challenges will be 2268.
+    - `NI_porep_min_challenges` set to 2253, the theoretical minimum number for 128 bits of security.
+For practical reasons, the number of challenges will be 2268.
 - New challenge generation function:

     ```rust